Dictionary.com: Features

-In April 2009, they launched an app on the App Store allowing users to find definitions and synonyms.
+In April 2009, they launched an app on the Apple App Store allowing users to find definitions and synonyms.
 It also included audio pronunciations, alphabetical indexing, and synonym example sentences.
 Since then, Dictionary.com released a standalone thesaurus app called Thesaurus Rex along with education apps, Dictionary.com Flashcards, Word Dynamo, and Learning to Read with Zoo Animals.

 In early 2020, in response to COVID-19 quarantine home-schooling needs, Dictionary.com launched an interactive platform for learning at home, and an online tutoring service.
-Later that year Dictionary.com’s sister site, Thesaurus.com, launched a writing assistant and grammar checker called Grammar Coach.
-The coronavirus outbreak led to the addition of novel words to the main dictionary (e.g., fomites) and the slang dictionary (e.g., ‘rona’).
+Later that year Dictionary.com's sister site, Thesaurus.com, launched a writing assistant and grammar checker called Grammar Coach.
+The coronavirus outbreak led to the addition of novel words to the main dictionary (e.g., fomite) and the slang dictionary (e.g., rona).